 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.

-is a senior fellow at the Carnegie Endowment and an adjunct professor at Georgetown University.
+is a senior fellow at the Carnegie Endowment for International Peace, where he focuses on Iran and U.S. foreign policy toward the Middle East.
+He is an adjunct professor at Georgetown University.